In this lecture, you will learn how to

 We will learn more about how to create documentation like this later!

 184.108.40.206.
 Other Content¶

 In addition to executing code, the Jupyter notebook allows you to embed text, equations, figures and even videos in the page.

-For example, here we enter a mixture of plain text and LaTeX instead of code
+For example, we can enter a mixture of plain text and LaTeX instead of code.

 Esc to enter command mode and then type

 are writing Markdown, a mark-up language similar to (but simpler than) LaTeX.